carla-simulator/carla/Docs/tuto_M_custom_layers.md

 # Customizing Maps: Layered Maps

 Utilizing levels in your custom map enables multiple people to work on a single map concurrently.
-They also allow you to use the Python API to load and unload layers on your map during a simulation, just like the [layered CARLA maps](core_map.md#layered-maps).
+It also allows you to use the Python API to load and unload layers on your map during a simulation, just like the [layered CARLA maps](core_map.md#layered-maps).

 This guide will explain how to add a new level, how to add assets to a level, and how to configure a level to be always loaded or not.